Tampa Nursing Home Abuse Attorneys

 HIGHEST RATING: LEGAL ABILITY AND ETHICAL STANDARDS

 Our law firm is proud of its “AV” rating, the highest possible rating from Martindale-Hubbell, a national law firm rating system.
 The “A” signifies that the firm’s legal ability is “very high to preeminent.”
 The “V” denotes that our firm observes “very high” ethical standards.

 Our firm is an accredited business of the Better Business Bureau.

 JURY VERDICTS/TRIAL ATTORNEYS

 Other law firms frequently hire our trial attorneys for their litigation cases.

 It is not necessary for you to come to our offices.
 We will come to your home, office or any place that you prefer.

 What Constitutes Nursing Home Abuse or Neglect?

 It is a tragic reality of our society that some people choose to take advantage of others who are vulnerable.
-This includes targeting elderly residents of nursing homes.
+This includes targeting elderly residents.
 Abuse can take many forms, and the National Council on Aging (NCOA) has identified seven specific types of elder and nursing home abuse and neglect: